regifukuchi/bmc-1/courses/ModSim2018.md

   * NIGG, B. M.; HERZOG, W. Modelling.
 In: Biomechanics of the Musculo-skeletal System.  p.
 631 - 634.

+  Tasks (for lecture 9)

+  * Implement the Kelvin model.
+Set the parameters of the model so as to the response of the model is similar to the shown in the Figure 3(a) from VAN LOOCKE, M.; LYONS, C. G.; SIMMS, C. K. Viscoelastic properties of passive skeletal muscle in compression: Stress-relaxation behaviour and constitutive modelling.
+Journal of Biomechanics, v.
+41, n.
+7, p.
+1555–1566, 2008.
+You can find this article at the Mendeley group.

+  In this study the initial length of the fibre is 10 mm.
+Then the length decreases to 7 mm with different velocities.

  ### Lecture 9

   * Implement muscle model of Nigg and Herzog.